EXXPRT/gencsv/README.md

-GenAI CSV chatbot with anlytics using Ollama and PandasAI
+local GenAI CSV chatbot with anlytics using Ollama and PandasAI

 whats up guys, this is a hackathon project that i worked on, GENCSV